Director of Transfer AdmissionContact

-Please note: In response to the ongoing COVID-19 pandemic, employees are mostly working remotely at this time.
-We are offering both virtual visits (such as through Zoom, Skype, phone, etc.) and a select number of on-campus visits and tours each day.
-If you're interested in scheduling either a virtual or on-campus visit, or have any general questions, please email me at email@example.com.
-Thanks for your understanding!
+North Central offers both virtual and on-campus visits and tours every day.
+If you're interested in scheduling a visit, or have any general questions, please email me at email@example.com.
+Thanks for your interest!

 Transfer counselors visit Illinois community colleges from September-May throughout the academic year.
 Be sure to check their schedule to see when they will be visiting your school next!